open-resources/physics_bank/content/public/006.Force/Friction/Antilock braking systems/Antilock braking systems.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Antilock Braking Systems
+    params_vars_title: Antilock Braking Systems
-      part1:
-        ans1:
-          value: The coefficient of rolling friction is larger than that of kinetic friction.
+    params_part1_ans1_value: The coefficient of rolling friction is larger than that of kinetic friction.
-        ans2:
-          value: The coefficient of kinetic friction is larger than that of rolling friction.
+    params_part1_ans2_value: The coefficient of kinetic friction is larger than that of rolling friction.
-        ans3:
-          value: In rolling motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
+    params_part1_ans3_value: In rolling motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
-        ans4:
-          value: In sliding motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
+    params_part1_ans4_value: In sliding motion, a car's wheels remain at rest relative to the road, and the coefficient of static friction is larger than that of kinetic friction.
-        ans5:
-          value: In sliding motion,  a car's wheels remain at rest relative to the car,  and the coefficient of kinetic friction is larger than that of static friction.
+    params_part1_ans5_value: In sliding motion,  a car's wheels remain at rest relative to the car,  and the coefficient of kinetic friction is larger than that of static friction.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 Antilock braking systems (ABS) automatically release brakes when wheels are locked.
 Once the wheels recommence rolling, the ABS reapplies the brakes.

 ## Part 1